shehzabcodecraft/cloudmc-api-docs-fork/source/includes/edgedelivery/_predefined_edgelogic.md

-### Predefined EdgeLogic
+### Predefined Edge Logic

-The predefined EdgeLogic let you configure how Cox responds to requests to your website.
-These predefined EdgeLogic only work with domains that resolve to Cox.
+The predefined Edge Logic let you configure how Cox responds to requests to your website.
+These predefined Edge Logic only work with domains that resolve to Cox.

 <!-------------------- LIST PREDEFINED EDGERULES -------------------->

-#### List predefined EdgeLogic
+#### List predefined Edge Logic

 ```shell
 curl -X GET \